Message to Isaac of the Rosenthal.

 What do I want?

 I want him to consider me as an off-man.
 I have seen it before.
 Many of the more religious men see women as incapable of holding a business or dealing with violence.
 When confronted with me, those beliefs conflict with observable facts and when it happens, they simply discard me as an anomaly.
-I become an “off-man”, an anomaly, someone who was conceived without dangling parts by some divine clerical error.
+I become an “off-man”, someone who was conceived without dangling parts by some divine clerical error.
 Competence it is.

 “Not at all, sir.”